zitcha/terraform-google-lb/README.md

 # terraform-google-lb

+This is a fork of the repository located [here](https://github.com/snowplow-devops/terraform-google-lb).
+This was done for Zitcha's purposes, specifically to allow the attachment of [Cloud Armor security policies](https://cloud.google.com/armor/docs/security-policy-overview).

 A Terraform module for deploying the parts required to load balance traffic into a GCP instance group.
 Both HTTP(80) and HTTPS(443) proxies are deployed - the later optionally only if the required SSL certificate is provided.
 For TLS traffic we are defaulting to TLS 1.2.

 ## Usage